 Potential conflict of interest for reviewers

-After the appearance of a publication for as long as it is in distribution, it can be withdrawn from the broadcast at the request of LUMEN Publishing ethics’ committee for the following reasons:
+After the appearance of a publication for as long as it is in distribution, it can be withdrawn from broadcast at the request of Lumen Publishing ethics’ committee for the following reasons:

 - Breaches of confidentiality in published research;